Korean War Legacy Project

 Bio

-Clyde D. McKenrick was born in Clinton, Iowa in 1929.
-After high school, he attended Cornell College before working on a farm and later a local sash and door factory.
-He was drafted into the US Army in early 1952 and attended basic training at Camp Crowder, Missouri and cryptography school at Camp Gordon, Georgia.
-He was sent to Korea and was assigned to the 931st Engineering/Aviation Group (Kimpo Air Base) where he worked as a personnel clerk for 11 months until he was rotated back to the US in October 1953.
-He finished his service at Fort Walters, Texas and was discharged from the Army.
-Today, he lives in Illinois and is active in the KWVA.
+Clyde D. McKenrick was born in Clinton, Iowa, in 1929.
+After high school, he attended Cornell College before working on a farm and later at a local sash and door factory.
+Drafted into the U.S. Army in early 1952, he completed basic training at Camp Crowder, Missouri, followed by cryptography school at Camp Gordon, Georgia.
+McKenrick was then deployed to Korea, where he served as a personnel clerk with the 931st Engineering/Aviation Group at Kimpo Air Base for 11 months.
+In October 1953, he returned to the U.S. and finished his service at Fort Walters, Texas, before being discharged.
+Today, he resides in Illinois and remains active in the KWVA.

 Video Clips